netreconlab/ParseCareKit/README.md

 let userTypeUUID = UUID(uuidString: userTypeUUID)!

 //Start synching
-let remoteStoreManager = ParseRemoteSynchronizationManager(uuid: userTypeUUID, auto: true) let dataStore = OCKStore(name: "myDataStore", type: .onDisk, remote: remoteStoreManager) remoteStoreManager.delegate = self //Conform to this protocol if you are writing custom CloudCode in Parse and want to push syncs remoteStoreManager.parseRemoteDelegate = self //Conform to this protocol to resolve conflicts
+let remoteStoreManager = ParseRemote(uuid: userTypeUUID, auto: true) let dataStore = OCKStore(name: "myDataStore", type: .onDisk, remote: remoteStoreManager) remoteStoreManager.delegate = self //Conform to this protocol if you are writing custom CloudCode in Parse and want to push syncs remoteStoreManager.parseRemoteDelegate = self //Conform to this protocol to resolve conflicts